CRIMEA: Four months in Russian prison punishment cell

 Prisoner of conscience Suleimanov was arrested in October 2017, accused of membership of the Tabligh Jamaat Muslim missionary movement, which Russia's Supreme Court banned in 2009.
 The ban was extended to Crimea following Russia's 2014 annexation of the peninsula.

 Suleimanov, a Crimean Tatar, was born in exile in Kazakhstan's then capital Almaty.
 When the Crimean Tatars were allowed to return to Crimea, he settled in the village of Molodezhnoe just north of Crimea's capital Simferopol.
-He is married with three young daughters.
+He is married with three teenage daughters.

 Suleimanov and three friends met openly in mosques to discuss their faith.
 "At lessons we studied ayats [verses] from the Koran, the value of praying the namaz, and the zikr [reciting devotional phrases as a reminder of Allah]," one of the men told the court at their trial.
 "These lessons were not conspiratorial and took place in mosques."